 mxmxm = multidisciplinary

-Studio mxmxm is an art and architecture studio founded by Jason Slabbynck in 2012.
+Studio mxmxm is an art and architecture studio founded by architect Jason Slabbynck.
+Studio mxmxm was officially established in 2020 but the first projects date back to 2012, just after the graduation of Jason Slabbynck as an architect.
 The studio focuses on making comprehensive projects, on different scales, that trigger transformative experiences.
-Those projects – from music theatre performances to architectural installations – sometimes require active citizen participation (THE LIQUID WALL and A/MAZE/ING), often include new technologies (such as the LED technology used in the music theatre performances MONU and TINKLING I) and always try to be readable to a large public.
+Those projects – from theatre scenography to architectural installations – sometimes require active citizen participation (THE LIQUID WALL and A/MAZE/ING), often include new technologies (such as the LED technology used in the music theatre performances MONU and TINKLING I) and always try to be readable to a large public.
 Our goal is poetic reflection and community building, provoked by an honest, minimal and innovative design.
 By collaboration for each project with different people/organizations, studio mxmxm always seeks a multidisciplinary approach broadening the perspectives.

 Over the past years this studio has set up multidisciplinary projects in collaboration with people/organisations from varying (artistic) fields including: Vzw synART, De Toekomst van Brugge, Benjamien Lycke – composer, Mien Bogaert – stage director for opera, Talitha De Decker – choreographer, Annelien Lycke – art historian, Jasper Senaeve – architect, Alexander Poelmans – architect, Corneel Schepens – architect, Jordan Slabbynck, Lukas Proot …

 After studying Architectural Forming at the technical school in Bruges, Jason Slabbynck started his training as an architect at Sint-Lucas in Ghent.
 In 2012 he graduated as a Master of Science in architecture.
 After working shortly in Brussels he moved to Rotterdam to work in the international office of MVRDV.
 Their he worked on the new collection building for the Boijmans van Beuningen museum which is now being constructed in Rotterdam.
-On this moment he is active at Architectuuratelier Dertien12 in Bruges.
-There he collaborated with the south Korean office OBBA (Office Beyond Boundaries Architecture) for the creation of the Floating Island for the art and architecture Triennial in Bruges.
+In 2015 he moved back to Bruges to start at Architectuuratelier Dertien12.
+Their he worked on a wide range of projects including the creation of the Floating Island, an art and architecture installation designed by the south Korean office OBBA for the Triennial in Bruges.

 Three aspects form a red thread through the works of Jason Slabbynck.
 Firstly his architectural background, through which he succeeds to make strong formal choices.
 Secondly, his desire to tackle projects that differ greatly from one another (from the design of a small object to the design of an urban master plan) with the same sensitivity.
 Thirdly, to let himself be challenged, again and again, by working together with artists from other disciplines.